Penn Mutual Review: The Best Dividend-Paying Whole Life Policy & Why

 - How much coverage you want

-The cost for the exact same $1,000,000 policy on a male age 45 rated preferred will vary substantially between the best whole life insurance companies (between $13,570 – $20,530 annually).
-Furthermore, the internal rate of return (IRR) of those premium dollars also has a wide range of variance between companies.
+You can see below how the cost of the exact same $1,000,000 base policy on a 45-year-old Preferred Male varies between $18,400 – $21,090 depending on the insurance company.
+Furthermore, the internal rate of return (IRR) of just the base premium also has a wide range of variance between the major mutual companies as well as some mutual holding companies.

-The underlying actuarial efficiency of Penn Mutual’s Guaranteed® Whole Life insurance policy is so important because underneath any cost-cutting or performance-enhancing riders, the base whole life policy at the core should have solid performance since it accounts for a significant portion of your total premium allocation.
+The underlying actuarial efficiency of Penn Mutual’s Guaranteed® Whole Life insurance policy is so important since it accounts for a significant portion of your total premium allocation.
+Remember that underneath any cost-cutting or performance-enhancing riders, your Whole Life base policy at the core should be able to stand on its own 2 feet.

-- Actual results will vary for each company depending on your particular age, health, and premium structure, but we’ve found Penn to consistently illustrate much better than their competitors in most cases.
+- Actual results will vary for each company depending on your particular age, health, and premium structure, but we’ve found Penn to consistently illustrate much better than their competitors in almost all cases.

 - This example below assumes ten maximum-funded premium payments (we can often create further efficiency by designing a 7-pay or 8-pay policy).

 - This whole life cash value chart is assuming today’s low dividend rate for perpetuity (watch an example of an actual historical dividend-paying whole life policy from 1980 as rates rise and fall over the years).